December 28, 2020

 Atwill remains optimistic for the two brats...uh... youngins.
 Giving them parole will likely lead him to where they hid the money.
 But the thick-headed Cromwell refuses the offer.
 He insists they have “earned” the stolen money with their two years in prison.
 Yes, stupid goes back ions.
 Thanks to some wise advice from Mack, he has a change of heart and the parolees get sales jobs for a vacuum sweeper business.
 The manager shows them their sales region with each competitor represented with pins stuck to a wall map.
 He explains what they are looking at thusly, ‘Every salesman is a pinhead.’
 Cromwell also found this amusing.

 McMahon is released from prison and sticks to Cromwell like Vitalis hair tonic.
 The latter continues his idiotic reasoning, ignoring McMahon’s deadly threats.
 The duo flees with the music box.
-Be prepared for a ubiquitous car chase with studio prop cars with enough steering wheel play to steer the Titanic.
+Be prepared for a ubiquitous studio prop car chase with enough left-and-right steering movement to guide a Mississippi paddle steamer.
 McMahon puts them in a life-or-death situation and the two inmates struggle for dominance.
 With a rock on the head, Mack proves her dominance.
 In a bit of contrived timing, Atwill arrives on the scene.
 Mack has had it up to you-know-where with Cromwell’s poor planning skills.
 She finally gets through to the dullard.
 The film closes as the two deliver the most unlikely dialogue.

 December 7, 2020